Naveen Jindal School of Management Alumni Spotlight

 From real estate to healthcare management, to information technology and finance, we are proud to shine a spotlight on some of our alumni whose career paths are representative of the many employment options to which a degree from the Naveen Jindal School of Management can lead.
 With more than 29,000 alumni, the Jindal School is impacting the culture of business in the U.S. and beyond.

-The following JSOM graduates agreed to have their information posted.
+The following JSOM graduate agreed to have his information posted.
 If you are an alumnus and willing to share your information, please contact Caroline Mandel, Assistant Director, Development Communications and Donor Relations.

 Tell us a few highlights of your professional career.

 and breeding program, Dreamfield Arabian Racehorses, Inc., since 1992, I was

 afforded a global network of colleagues and friends who spurred my entrance

 into several independent contractor and entrepreneurial opportunities.
 Although sounding disparate, all the companies

 with which I work were established directly or indirectly from my passion for